svaksha/pythonidae/Biology.md

 # MOLECULAR BIOLOGY
 + [BioPython](http://biopython.org) :: project is an international association of developers of freely available Python tools for computational molecular biology.
 [Source code](https://github.com/biopython/biopython)
 + [bcbb](https://github.com/chapmanb/bcbb) :: An incubator (collection) of useful bioinformatics code related to biological analysis, primarily in Python and R. [Blog](http://bcbio.wordpress.com)
++ [mdtraj](http://www.mdtraj.org) :: A modern, open library for the analysis of molecular dynamics trajectories.
+[Source code](https://github.com/mdtraj/mdtraj) on GHub.
 + [MSMBuilder](http://msmbuilder.org/) :: An open source software package for automating the construction and analysis of Markov State Models for Biomolecular Conformational Dynamics.
 MSMs are a powerful means of modeling the structure and dynamics of molecular systems, like proteins.
 Installation is easy via Anaconda : [read the documentation](http://msmbuilder.org/installation.html), or the [source code](https://github.com/pandegroup/msmbuilder) to report bugs and contribute patches.
 + [tRNA_evo](https://github.com/vhsvhs/trna_evo) :: This project analyzes the evolution of tRNAs, from across the tree of life.
 How prevalent is anticodon switching?